grid-line

 Reading Customer Reviews

-Here are a few key things to look for:
+Once you have a few hundred reviews to analyze, here are a few key things to look for:

 • What specific pain points does the product/service solve?

-• How did consumers solve the pain point before this product/service existed and what alternatives did they use?
+• How did consumers solve the pain point before this product/service existed, and what alternatives did they use?

 • What are common customer complaints with the current products/services available?